rooseveltframework/roosevelt/README.md

 })
 ```

 That's it.
-When you submit the form, Roosevelt checks the CSRF token and confirms a match, then you won't see a 403 Forbidden error.
+When you submit the form, Roosevelt checks the CSRF token and confirms a match.
+If it doesn't match, a 403 Forbidden error will be displayed.

 Learn more about what CSRF attacks are [here](https://owasp.org/www-community/attacks/csrf) or see the [CSRF cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) that describes best practices for avoiding CSRF attacks.